kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Example: Maintenance

-Problem: Equipment failures cause downtime.
+Problem: Equipment failures cause downtime
-AI Value: Predict failures using sensor data.
+AI Value: Predict failures using sensor data
 Outcome: Reduce outages, save on repairs

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.